gatthias/sprite-gen/README.md

 ## License

-Sprator is licensed under the MIT license.
+This project is licensed under the MIT license.
 See the [LICENSE](/LICENSE) for more information.